-There were no restructuring costs or other income in the first six months of 2011.
-Restructuring costs and other income netted to \$0.3 million of income in the first six months of 2010, which included a curtailment gain on a pension liability of \$0.2 million associated with the reduction of 25 full-time positions in France, and a gain of \$0.3 million associated with the sale of real estate in the U.S. These gains were offset in part by restructuring costs of \$0.2 million in the first six months of 2010 associated with prior period restructuring plans.
+Other income was \$2.3 million in the first nine months of 2011 associated with the gain on the sale of real estate in China.
+Restructuring costs and other income, net was \$1.1 million of income in the first nine months of 2010.
+Other income in the 2010 period included a gain of \$1.1 million associated with the sale of real estate in the U.S. and a curtailment gain on a pension liability of \$0.2 million associated with the reduction of 25 full-time positions in France.
+These gains were offset, in part, by restructuring costs of \$0.2 million associated with previous restructuring plans.